rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/configure-layer-7-nginx-load-balancer.md

   rancher/rancher:latest
 ```

-As of Rancher v2.5, privileged access is [required.](../../pages-for-subheaders/rancher-on-a-single-node-with-docker.md#privileged-access-for-rancher)
+Note that privileged access is [required.](../../pages-for-subheaders/rancher-on-a-single-node-with-docker.md#privileged-access-for-rancher)

 This layer 7 NGINX configuration is tested on NGINX version 1.13 (mainline) and 1.14 (stable).